 1. Socially Conscious Millennials Rooting For Clean Energy

 Green energy has often been attributed a band wagon effect.
 I’m tempted to say it has worked favorably.
 As more millennials become environmentally conscious, companies are making a greater effort to appease them.

 An excellent example is the campaign to eliminate single-use plastic bags.
 Took me a few failed trips to the grocery store before I remembered to bring my own reusable bags… But a cause we should definitely get behind.

 Consequently, brands now want to resonate with their target markets’ ideologies.
 They want to align their priorities to match the customers’ needs.
 Hence, such initiatives are aimed at subliminally building momentum for this ‘green’ mindset.

 As clean energy paves its path to becomes a primary source of power, the demand for renewable asset management services will spike.

 2. Global Offshore Wind Projects

 Scaling offshore wind energy projects is one of the most remarkable trends in the renewable energy market today.
 Advances in wind turbine technology have given way to substantial cost reductions at wind farms.
-These factors, coupled with growing investor confidence, contribute to the global investment target.
+These factors, coupled with growing investor confidence, contribute to the aspirational global investment target.
 At present this has been set at $350 billion of offshore wind assets by 2030.

 Consequently, large commercial offshore wind projects are already underway in major markets.
 Case in point: the 84 Turbine Vineyard Wind Project, the first of its kind, is set to add 800-megawatts to the current 25.8GW offshore wind capacity in the US.

 Like I always tell my team, with complexity in portfolios comes the need for intelligent renewable asset management.
 No doubt, offshore wind projects are a decisive step towards a green-dominant energy mix.
 However, they do come with their own challenges.

-Optimized supply chains, improved efficiencies, and offshore workers’ skill sets are just some considerations that go into setting up these capital-intensive projects.
+Optimized supply chains, high CAPEX, improved efficiencies, and offshore workers’ skill sets are the top ones.
 Therefore, if wind farm asset managers have the right tools, these challenges can be dealt with better.

 Hence, I foresee a definite rise in the demand for cloud-based renewable energy asset management software.
 Integrated platforms that will let wind energy developers manage their complex portfolios from anywhere, anytime.